2022 FIFA World Cup: Qualification

 Italy, four-time winners and reigning European champions, failed to qualify for a second successive World Cup for the first time in their history, losing in the qualification play-off semi-finals.
 The Italians were the only former champions and the highest ranked team in the FIFA Men's World Rankings that failed to qualify.
 Italy were also the fourth team to have failed to qualify for the upcoming World Cup after having won the previous UEFA European Championship, following Czechoslovakia in 1978, Denmark in 1994, and Greece in 2006.
 The previous World Cup hosts, Russia, were disqualified from competing due to the Russian invasion of Ukraine.

 Chile, the 2015 and 2016 Copa América winners, failed to qualify for the second consecutive time.
 Nigeria were defeated by Ghana on away goals in Confederation of African Football (CAF) final playoff round, having qualified for the previous three World Cups and six out of the last seven.
 Egypt, Panama, Colombia, Peru, Iceland, and Sweden, all of whom qualified for the 2018 World Cup, did not qualify for the 2022 tournament.
 Ghana were the lowest ranked team to qualify, ranked 61st.

+As of 2026, this was the last time Cameroon, Costa Rica, and Serbia qualified for the World Cup finals.

 The qualified teams, listed by region, with numbers in parentheses indicating final positions in the FIFA Men's World Ranking before the tournament were: